gwensyarefaputri/debuy/README.md

 -   Python 3.8+
 -   Access to two Ethereum-compatible JSON-RPC endpoints (e.g., from [Infura](https://infura.io/), [Alchemy](https://www.alchemy.com/), or a local node like [Ganache](https://trufflesuite.com/ganache/)).
 -   Deployed bridge contract addresses on both chains.
 -   The ABI (Application Binary Interface) for your bridge contract, typically as a JSON file.
+This file defines the contract's functions and events, allowing `web3.py` to interact with it.

 ### 2. Setup